nikhil1raghav/blog/content/books.md

 {{<image src="/files/men-without-women.jpg" style="width:15%;height:auto;float:left;margin:0px 10px 10px 10px;">}}

 Short story collection by Haruki Murakami.
 Unlike other collections, title story is at the end.
 I felt "men without women" was a common theme in all the stories rather than a title of one story.
-Stories I liked and remember most is "An independent organ" and "Kino".
+Stories I liked and remember most were "An independent organ" and "Kino".
 I would suggest you read metamorphosis by Franz Kafka before reading "Samsa in Love".

 > Maybe working on the little things as dutifully and honestly as we can now is how we stay sane when the world is falling apart.